 See this guide for instructions: Combining Fields From Connected Records in Views

-There are some instances when you need to store the same field’s data in multiple objects to trigger rules or certain workflows.
+There are some instances when you need to store the same field’s data in multiple tables to trigger rules or certain workflows.

 For example, we may want to create a job portal where businesses can pay a membership fee to post jobs.
 If they don’t pay their fee, the jobs are not displayed in the job seeker pages.

 That’s a lot of extra work.
-We can automate this by using a text formula or equation in the Job Listings object that automatically pulls in the status value from the connected Business.
+We can automate this by using a text formula or equation in the Job Listings table that automatically pulls in the status value from the connected Business.

-That way, the status field, which identifies the Businesses object, lives on Businesses object only.
+That way, the status field, which identifies the Businesses table, lives on Businesses table only.